Growing Educators, Achieving Results with Students (G.E.A.R.S.)

 School Transformation Pilot Project (Years 1-2)

 Avondale Elementary School District is located about twenty miles west of Phoenix, Arizona.
-The school district serves approximately 5,700 Pre-K to eighth grade students across nine schools.
-Seventy-two percent (72%) of students receive free or reduced lunch and many students speak another language at home, primarily Spanish.
+The school district serves approximately 5600 Pre-K to eighth grade students across nine schools.
+Sixty-eight percent (68%) of students receive free or reduced lunch and many students speak another language at home, primarily Spanish.
 The community is hardworking and very supportive of its schools.
-During the 2014-15 school year, many students struggled with the new state standardized test, achieving a school district pass rate of twenty-three percent (23%) in mathematics and twenty-five percent (25%) in English Language Arts as measured by the AzMERIT test.
+During the 2014-15 school year, many students struggled with the new state standardized assessment, achieving a school district pass rate of twenty-three percent (23%) in mathematics and twenty-five percent (25%) in English Language Arts as measured by the AzMERIT test.

-In the spring of 2016, school leaders from the Fairfax County Public Schools presented to Governor Ducey a proposal for a school transformation pilot program called Project Momentum, a comprehensive school-improvement model to support students, teachers, and staff members with the goal to increase student achievement.
-The model focuses on improvements to instructional quality, exceptional teaching practice and other factors that influence student learning, such as the correlation between socioeconomic status and student outcomes.
-The framework of Project Momentum instructional improvement strategy includes the following components:
+In the spring of 2015, school leaders from the Fairfax County Public Schools in Virginia presented Governor Ducey with a proposal outlining a school transformation pilot program called Project Momentum.
+The aim of this effort was to provide a comprehensive school-improvement model designed to assist students, teachers, and staff members in meeting the goal of increasing student achievement.
+The model focused on improvements to instructional quality that have proven to advance student learning at a rate needed to offset challenging factors such as the strong correlation between free and reduced lunch percentage and student outcomes on standardized tests.
+The improvement framework for Project Momentum included the following components:

 - Develop positive student-teacher relationships.